allunite/sdk-android/README.md

 The purpose of this document is to describe how to integrate AllUnite SDK in an app.

-AllUnite SDK designed to match consumer's web profile to their physical device and to track consumers in the physical world.
+AllUnite SDK designed to track consumers in the physical world.

 ![Overal schema](https://s3-eu-west-1.amazonaws.com/allunite-main/doc/scheme_v3.2.png)